hiperiondev/ladder-editor/README.md

 ## WebSocket Connection Lifecycle

 1. **Connection Establishment**:
-   - The client establishes a WebSocket connection to `ws://localhost:8080`.
+   - The client establishes a WebSocket connection.
    - Upon connection, the client sends a `{ action: "get_flag" }` message to request the "sameDimensions" flag.
    - The connection status is tracked as "disconnected", "connected_not_running", or "connected_running", with a visual indicator (red, yellow, green).